-Westerly alternatives were modeled by the USACE Engineering Research and Development Center in Vicksburg, MI.
-A detailed description of the Beach-fx results can be found in the Coastal Engineering analysis located in Appendix C. Details of preliminary project designs can be found in the Civil Engineering Appendix; Appendix D.
+Westerly alternatives were modeled in Beach-fx by the USACE Engineering Research and Development Center in Vicksburg, MI.
+A detailed description of the Beach-fx results can be found in the Coastal Engineering analysis located in Appendix C. Details of preliminary project designs can be found in the Civil Engineering Appendix; Appendix D. All other areas were modeled in HEC-FDA.